 A few years ago I created a tool for my own use that I’d like to share with you.
 I found that when I sat down to write content for my various social media channels that I’d forget to talk about certain topics.
 I gravitated towards the obvious, the easy, and rarely addressed some important issues that simply weren’t my favorite.
 I needed a way to make sure that I covered all of my content, but how?
 I created a Social Media Theme Schedule and it solved a lot of problems.
 (I’ve included a download at the end of the blog for your use.)

 I love spreadsheets!
-They are an amazing way to track lots of information so I opened a blank sheet and asked myself the following questions:
+They are an amazing way to track lots of information so I opened a blank sheet and asked myself the questions below.
+Don’t get hung up on formatting, just brainstorm and record your ideas.
+Answer:

 - What do my clients need (and want) to hear from me?